kailash-manasarovar/statement/docs/timeline/2023/march.md

 - As I'm sitting at the end of my bed, distressed, I hear a loud voice say: "He is not for you."
 - I have no idea where this voice comes from.
-- I don't believe this voice.
+- I do not believe this voice.

 !!! tip "Suggestions through the walls"
     - I'm wondering if sometimes the neighbors who were involved in the conspiracy, probably the upstairs ones, were able to speak directly to me through the walls of my apartment (given the walls were so thin and you can hear everything).
     - If I was being drugged and in a very confused state, a statement like "He is not for you" might appear to be coming from my own mind.
     - It was an alien thought.
+    - Another option is that it could have come from my phone which was on the bedside table.
     - The question is, why would the criminals want me to think that he was not for me on top of wanting me to believe there is a relationship?
     - Is it because there were so many other men they were filming me with, they needed me to be unsure of everything I was thinking and feeling?
     - Do they do the sobbing trick to all the girls?